 In a consular emergency, if you are unable to contact the Embassy, call the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.

 Avalanches and rockslides are a danger in some mountain areas.
 If you're skiing or mountaineering, monitor advice on weather and safety conditions and advise local authorities of your plans.
 Do not move off marked slopes or trails.

 Extreme weather, floods and landslides can occur.

 If there is a natural disaster, or one is expected:

 The northern most parts of Norway are located above the Arctic Circle.
 If travelling in these areas, be careful.
 Follow the instructions of local authorities and be ready to adjust your plans if cautions are issued.

-The Arctic is a vast region and visitors should consider carefully the potential remoteness of their destination from search and rescue, evacuation and medical facilities.
+The Arctic is a vast region.
+If you are planning to visit, consider carefully the remoteness of your destination from search and rescue, evacuation and medical facilities.
 If you are travelling independently, make contingency arrangements and ensure you have adequate travel insurance.

 If you are travelling by ship, consider the on-board medical facilities.
 Talk to cruise operators about medical arrangements, particularly if you have a pre-existing medical condition.